Five Major Mistakes Made by Equifax After the Security Breach

 Equifax decided to make money off of consumers who were the victims of the Equifax security breach by charging them for a credit freeze.
 Luckily, under intense public pressure Equifax changed its policy and decided to waive all fees until November 1, 2017 (New York Times, 2017).

-I am hoping that the credit bureaus (i.e. the three major credit reporting companies) in the United States will offer free credit monitoring services for life to all the consumers.
+I am hoping that the credit bureaus (i.e., the three major credit reporting companies) in the United States will offer free credit monitoring services for life to all the consumers.
 They should also offer free credit freeze and thaws to all consumers.
-These measures are not only good for the consumers, they will also be helpful to the credit bureaus.
+These measures are not only good for the consumers, they’ll also be helpful to the credit bureaus.
 If consumers already had these protections in place, the reaction to Equifax security breach would have been less intense because the impact on consumers would have been less severe.

 And finally, I think it’s unwise for a corporation to use a public relations nightmare as an opportunity to make money off of the victims.
 Just sayin’!

 Thanks for reading my article.
 If you are interested in IT training & consulting services, please reach out to me.
-Visit ZubairAlexander.com for information on my professional background.
+Visit ZubairAlexander.com for information on my professional background. |

 Copyright © 2017 SeattlePro Enterprises, LLC.
 All rights reserved.